AshwiniParaye1/Github-Readme-Generator/README.md

 5. Submit a pull request.

 ## ❤️ Support
 Thank you for checking out Github-Readme-Generator ✨!
-If you find it useful, consider giving it a star on GitHub!
+If you find it useful, consider giving it a star on GitHub!\n\n

 https://www.loom.com/share/24fb99d3b141414ab17419dfa5e6ddeb?sid=1339073a-21f7-40ec-a2ea-c8575d629419